Umayyad dynasty: Rule over al-Andalus

+Great Mosque of Córdoba in Spain, originally built by Abd al-Rahman I in 785 and expanded by his successors.

-A survivor of the Abbasid massacres of the Umayyad family, Abd al-Rahman ibn Mu'awiya (better known as Abd al-Rahman I), a grandson of Caliph Hisham, made his way to al-Andalus (Islamic Spain), where the mawali of the Umayyads helped him establish a foothold in the province.
+Following the Abbasid revolution, Abd al-Rahman ibn Mu'awiya (better known as Abd al-Rahman I), a grandson of Caliph Hisham, made his way to al-Andalus (Islamic Spain), where the mawali of the Umayyads helped him establish a foothold in the province.
 Once he established the Emirate of Cordoba in 756, he invited other Marwanids, who were keeping a low profile under Abbasid rule, to settle in the Emirate.
-He was quoted by al-Maqqari as stating, "among the many [favors] bestowed on us by the Almighty ... is his allowing us to collect in this country our kindred and relatives, and enabling us to give them a share in this empire".
-Among those who heeded his call were his brother al-Walid and the latter's son al-Mughira, his first cousin Ubayd al-Salam ibn Yazid ibn Hisham, and his nephew Ubayd Allah ibn Aban ibn Mu'awiya.
-Others who arrived included Juzayy ibn Abd al-Aziz and Abd al-Malik ibn Umar (both grandsons of Marwan I) from Egypt, Bishr ibn Marwan's son Abd al-Malik from Iraq, and al-Walid I's grandson Habib ibn Abd al-Malik, who had escaped the massacre of Nahr Abi Futrus.
-All the Umayyad immigrants were granted estates, stipends, command roles in the army, and provincial offices.
-While all the emirs, and later caliphs, of al-Andalus were direct descendants of Abd al-Rahman I, the families of Abd al-Malik ibn Umar (the Marwani clan) and Habib ibn Abd al-Malik (the Habibi clan) both became prominent at the provincial, military, judicial and cultural levels into the 10th century.
+The 12th-century Andalusian poet al-Hijari quotes Abd al-Rahman stating: "among the many [favors] bestowed on us by the Almighty is his allowing us to collect in this country our kindred and relatives, and enabling us to give them a share in this empire".
+(Note: Among those who heeded Abd al-Rahman I's call to join him in al-Andalus were his brother al-Walid and the latter's son al-Mughira, his first cousin Ubayd al-Salam ibn Yazid ibn Hisham, and his nephew Ubayd Allah ibn Aban ibn Mu'awiya.
+Others who arrived included Juzayy, the son of Abd al-Aziz ibn Marwan, and Abd al-Malik ibn Umar (both grandsons of Marwan I from Egypt), Bishr ibn Marwan's son Abd al-Malik from Iraq, and al-Walid I's great-grandson Habib ibn Abd al-Malik, who had escaped the Abbasid massacre of Nahr Abi Futrus.)

+The Umayyad immigrants were granted estates, stipends, command roles in the army, and provincial offices.
+The emirs, and later, caliphs of al-Andalus were direct descendants of Abd al-Rahman I. Families of Abd al-Rahman's more distant Umayyad relatives, namely Marwan I's grandson Abd al-Malik ibn Umar ibn Marwan (the Marwani clan) and al-Walid I's great-grandson Habib ibn Abd al-Malik (the Habibi clan) also attained prominence at the provincial, military, judicial and cultural levels into the 10th century.
 The Umayyads longed for the Levant, and they established in al-Andalus the same trees, plants and food crops which their ancestors had cultivated in Syria, serving the same traditional foods.
 Wholesale importation of Syrian styles of living contributed to an extensive Syrianization of the entire countryside of al-Andalus.